Nakiri Knife 165mm HAP40 Silverback - Polished Finish, Complite Handle Red

 HAP40 is an exceptional steel that has not been used for chef's knives for too long.
-It belongs to the powder metallurgical steels, which obtain a more uniform steel structure than cast steels by melting pure metal powder under pressure.
+It is one of the powder metallurgy steels which, by melting pure metal powder under pressure, obtains a more uniform steel structure than cast steels.
 Particularly noteworthy is the extreme hardness of the HAP40 steel used for this blade.
 Through a special heat treatment with salt baths, the steel achieves a hardness of HRC 65-67.

 Currently, HAP40 is only processed by a few Japanese blacksmiths in the traditional way, so the supply of HAP40 blades is still very limited.
 We are therefore proud to offer our own HAP40 series.
 We have the Silverback HAP40 knives forged for us by specialists in and around Seki, Japan, according to our specifications and are pleased to be able to offer this series at attractive prices.
 Each knife in this series is engraved with the Silverback "銀 背" (Japanese for silverback) and is therefore unique and only available from us.

-The HAP40 core of this Silverback Knives Nakiri is surrounded by a sheath steel made of 404 stainless steel.
+The HAP40 core of this Silverback Knives Nakirium gives a sheath steel made of 404 stainless steel.
 This is forged around the core steel using the San Mai method.
 This chef's knife is lightweight and perfectly balanced.
 The blade, which is very fine compared to other traditional Japanese knives, is often referred to as a laser blade.
 After hardening, the blade is ground on both sides and set into the Complite handle.
 This is made of high quality reinforced wood, resulting in excellent robustness and durability.

 The Nakiri has a blade length of 165 mm.
 Characteristic of the knife type Nakiri is the relatively high blade.
 This feature makes these blades optimal vegetable knives, even when cutting large vegetables such as cabbage shows how well these knives can be guided.
 Smaller vegetables can be both sliced and chopped, which allows for very fine work with herbs and garlic without bruising the cut material.
 This chef's knife has its center of gravity toward the tip of the blade.
 This means that less force is required for cutting compared to western chef's knives, which have their center of gravity at the handle.